Create a Discussion Board

-- Mark: Allows you to enable a mark within your discussion board.
+- Mark: Allows you to enable a mark in Discussion Board, go to Grade Centre column.

-- Subscribe: Allows you to switch on subscription options within your discussion board.
+- Subscribe: Allows users to switch on subscription options to received email notifications and Global Navigation.

 - Create and Edit: Allows you to decide how learners can create posts within your Discussion Board.
 [Note, if you choose to allow anonymous posts, it is not possible to know who has posted anonymously, even for investigatory purposes].

 - Additional Options: Allows you to switch on other options for your Discussion Board.

 g.
 Click Submit.

 h.
 Select a Discussion Board Forum (the one you just created) from the list and click Next.